Glenroe: Political quotes

 Michael Ring, at the same meeting, said, "Politicians are like actors...
 We cannot have just anybody telling social welfare services that they are an actor.
 There are many good actors out there that we have to deal with and judge every single day.
 Some of them would do well if they were on Glenroe and they would be well able to convince people they were in the profession."

 Later that year Paul Kehoe lamented the lack of choice for Irish viewers since the demise of Glenroe: "Not enough programmes such as Fair City are being made in Ireland.
 Since Glenroe was cancelled, people are obliged to watch EastEnders, Neighbours, Coronation Street or whatever."

 UK Broadcast

 Glenroe was screened on 13 of the 15 ITV regional franchises, with most starting to screen the series twice weekly from June 1984 until summer 1985.
-Central and LWT never screening the series, STV dropped the series by end of the summer of 1984, while Border continued until 1986.
-UTV screened continued to screen the full series.
+Central and LWT never screened the series, STV dropped the series by end of the summer of 1984, while Border continued until 1986.
+UTV continued to screen the full series.

 In December 1995, as part of a soap opera-themed weekend, Channel 4 broadcast an episode of Glenroe.

 Glenroe was also shown on the Tara Television network in the United Kingdom via cable and SkyDigital from 1997 to the closure of the station in 2002.
 Classic episodes were shown in the daytime and repeated in the early evenings on weekdays, and current episodes were simulcast with RTÉ on Sunday evenings during each season.
 Tara had reached the 1992/93 season of Glenroe at the time of the station's closure.